Claudette Colbert: Mid-career, 1935–1944

 During filming of So Proudly We Hail!
-(1943), a rift occurred between Colbert and co-star Paulette Goddard, who preferred another co-star, Veronica Lake, to Colbert.
-Colbert felt that Goddard treated her like an old lady.
-Goddard said that Colbert "flipped", that she "was at [my] eyes at every moment", and that they continued their feud for the duration of filming.
+(1943), her co-star Paulette Goddard preferred working with the other co-star Veronica Lake, over Colbert; Colbert felt that the younger actress had treated her like an "old lady".
+Goddard said that Colbert "was at [my] eyes at every moment".
+Goddard insisted that portions of the script be rewritten so that her role was as large as Colbert's.
 This was unusual for Colbert, who was otherwise known for maintaining high standards of professionalism.
+For example, from her early film career, she offered acting advice to her less experienced co-stars.

 Impressed by Colbert's role in So Proudly We Hail!, David O. Selznick approached her to play the lead in Since You Went Away (1944).
-She was initially reluctant to appear as a mother of teenaged children, but Selznick eventually won her over.
+Colbert was initially reluctant to appear as a mother of teenaged children, but Selznick eventually convinced her to take the role.
 Released in June 1944, the film made almost $5 million at the US box office and was the year's third highest-grossing picture.
-Critic James Agee praised aspects of the film, but particularly Colbert's work.
+One critic praised aspects of the film, but particularly Colbert's work.
 Partly as a result, she received an Academy Award nomination for Best Actress.

+During the World War II, she also volunteered with the Red Cross.